mdlacasse/Owl/README.md

 ```python
 plan.showRates()
 ```
-the values between brackets <> are the average values.
+Values between brackets <> are the average values.
 <img src="https://raw.github.com/mdlacasse/Owl/main/docs/ratesPlot.png" width="800">

 A short text summary of the outcome of the optimization can be displayed through using: